Christopher-P/AIQ/README.md

 ```

-6. Add an agent
-AIQ provides an agent which randomly selects from the possible actions given
+6. Add an agent!
+AIQ provides an agent which randomly selects from the possible actions.
-by the test with knowledge of each test.
 ```python
 from AIQ.agents.random_agent import R_Agent
 interface.agent = R_Agent()